UPDATE:

 Welcome to Wild Goose Chase Taxidermy Studio, LLC!

-At Wild Goose Chase Taxidermy Studio, I specialize in the creation of high quality and detailed wildlife taxidermy, especially when it comes to bringing your waterfowl and gamebirds back to life!
+At Wild Goose Chase Taxidermy Studio, I specialize in the creation of high quality and detailed waterfowl and gamebird taxidermy.

-I provide taxidermy services by appointment along the Front Range of Colorado, but I welcome anyone who is willing to travel to my Front Range locations for the drop off and pickup of their birds, or who wants to ship their birds to me.
-Soft mount/small mammal taxidermy and fish reproduction orders typically take place via email or phone call since I source my own pelts/skins for those mounts, and fish reproductions do not require the actual skin.
-As an artist in taxidermy and other mediums, I take pride in my artwork and strive to preserve your mount in the most lifelike way possible.
+I provide taxidermy services by appointment along the Front Range of Colorado, but I welcome anyone who is willing to travel to my Front Range location for the drop off and pickup of their birds, or who want to ship their birds to me.
+As an artist, I take pride in my work and strive to preserve your mount in the most lifelike way possible.

 I look forward to commemorating your hunt and appreciate the business each customer brings.